prabhakar97/codelets/3d-sub-gen/README.md

 Run this script to generate 3D subtitles automatically for all your 3D movie collections.
+Generated subtitles will be with extension .ass

 Requirements
 -----------